uludag/nosql-biosets/readme.md

 ## Usage

-Example command lines for downloading UniProt xml data files and for indexing:
+Example command lines for downloading UniProt Knowledgebase Swiss-Prot data set (~680M) and for indexing:
 ```bash
 $ wget ftp://ftp.ebi.ac.uk/pub/databases/uniprot/current_release/\
 knowledgebase/complete/uniprot_sprot.xml.gz
 ```
 Make sure your Elasticsearch server is running in your localhost.
-If you are using Linux the easiest way is to [download Elasticsearch]( https://www.elastic.co/downloads/elasticsearch) with the TAR option (32M).
+If you are new to Elasticsearch and  you are using Linux the easiest way is to [download Elasticsearch]( https://www.elastic.co/downloads/elasticsearch) with the TAR option (~32M).
 After extracting the tar file just `cd` to your Elasticsearch folder and run `./bin/elasticsearch` command.